theupdateframework/taps/tap11.md

   The canonical json description currently in the TUF specification (under "Document Formats") provides an example of the type definitions required for the Formats section of a POUF.
 * Security Audit: The third party security audit as described in [Security Audit](#security-audit).
+* Version History: For versions beyond the initial release this should be a list of changes introduced in each new version of the POUF.
+This section could also map POUF versions to releases of the implementation.

 ## Security Audit